Altair-39/a-flags/README.md

 ### Installing from source (other distros and MacOS/Windows)

-To install kingler from source, you will need Rust.
+To install a-flags from source, you will need Rust.
 Installation instructions can be found [here](https://www.rust-lang.org/learn/get-started).

 Now using cargo, run
 ```